schubergphilis/paleofuturistic_python/docs/walkthrough.md

 - create the project with directory from the template with cruft, cd to it; git init, add all, commit, [set the remote](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#creating-remote-repositories) and push.
 - create the project with directory from the template with cruft, copy the contents to a cloned repository; git add all, commit and push.

+### Reviewing .gitignore and LICENSE

+Are they superfluous in a minimal project template?
+Maybe.
+I would simply always add these two directly if they weren't there already, so adding them felt like a time-saver if only for myself.
+If you had wanted another license than MIT, you have probably already chosen one and can easily override the templated one.
+Maybe take a second look at the .gitignore, maybe not, it's fine...

 ## Previewing and publishing your documentation

 So `uvx mkdocs build` nicely converts your documentation to a static website, now what?